Remo Mancini

 He was an elected member of the Legislative Assembly of Ontario representing the constituency of Essex South from 1975 to 1993.
 He also served as a cabinet minister in both economic and social portfolios (including Minister of Revenue) in the government of David Peterson.

 Background

-Mancini was born in the small remote mountain village of Abbateggio, Province of Pescara, Italy.
-The first documents about the village's existence date back to the 10th century.
+Mancini was born in the small, remote mountain village of Abbateggio, Province of Pescara, Italy.

-A high school “all Ontario” gold medal gymnast, he received athletic scholarships to both U.S and Canadian Universities.
+A high school all-Ontario gold medal gymnast, he received athletic scholarships to both U.S and Canadian universities.
 Injuries ended Mancini's athletic career and formal education.

 Mancini is a graduate of the Corporate Governance College at the Rotman School of Management, University of Toronto. and received his internationally recognized ICD.D certification.
 The program is a joint initiative by Rotman and the Institute of Corporate Directors.